This Policy applies to any and all student experiences in which academic credit is involved (e.g., courses, internships, dissertation, etc.).

 - Students completing any type of examination are prohibited from using external aids of any sort (e.g., books, notes, calculators, and conversation with others) unless the instructor has indicated specifically in advance that this will be allowed.

-- Student may not take examinations in the place of other persons.
+- Students may not take examinations in the place of other persons.
 Students may not allow other persons to take examinations in their places.

 - Students may not acquire unauthorized information about an examination and may not use any such information improperly acquired by others.

 Definition: Plagiarism is intentionally or carelessly presenting the work of another as one’s own.
 It includes submitting an assignment claiming to be the student’s original work which has wholly or in part been created by another person.
-It also includes the presentation of the work, ideas, representations, or words of another person without customary and proper acknowledgement of sources (Primary and secondary materials, electronic media, and information and opinions gained directly from other people).
-Students must consult with their instructors for clarification in any situation in which the need for documentation is an issue, and will have plagiarized in any situation in which their work is not properly documented.
-To avoid plagiarism, always give credit to the sources you use.
+It also includes the presentation of the work, ideas, representations, or words of another person without customary and proper acknowledgement of sources.
+Students must consult with their instructors for clarification in any situation in which the need for documentation is an issue and will have plagiarized in any situation in which their work is not properly documented.

 - Every direct quotation must be identified by quotation marks or appropriate indentation and must be properly acknowledged by parenthetical citation in the text or in a footnote or endnote.